Ask Experts Questions for FREE Help!

 Aug 31, 2009, 10:04 AM

 I have approximately $23,000 in student loans coming due in February of 2010.
 Well that is when the grace period is over and I will need to start making payments.
 The monthly amout is going to be difficult to come up with every month along with all my other monthly expenses.
-I have a 401k from my previous employer that i am going to roll over into my current employers 401k account.
+I have a 401k from my previous employer that I am going to roll over into my current employers 401k account.
 I wanted to know what the tax implications and penalties would be for this kind of move.
 Does the IRS allow you to pull money as a hardship for student loans?
 Similar to the first time home buyer.

-I am 45 and make $61,700 annualy and my wife (39) brings in $18,300.
+I am 45 and make $61,700 annually and my wife (39) brings in $18,300.
 We live in Las Vegas, NV.
 Am I in danger of bumping myself up to another tax bracket?
 Thank you in advance for your help.

 ScottGem